Rocky Mountain Spotted Fever

 Call your doctor immediately if you develop fever, headaches and nausea, with or without a rash, after you have been bitten by a tick.
 Even if you don't remember being bitten, call your doctor if you develop these symptoms and you have walked recently in tick-infested areas.

 Before effective antibiotics were available, 20% to 25% of people with Rocky Mountain spotted fever died.
-Now, however, only about 5% of patients die from this illness.
+Now, however, less than 5% of patients die from this illness.
 Older patients have a slightly higher risk of death than younger ones, and males have a higher risk than females.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.